soee/Flowpack.OpenSearch.ContentRepositoryAdaptor/README.md

 ### Configure the index name

-If you need to run serveral (different) neos instances on the same elasticsearch server you will need to change the Configuration/Settings.yaml indexName for each of your project.
+If you need to run serveral (different) neos instances on the same OpenSearch server you will need to change the Configuration/Settings.yaml indexName for each of your project.

 So `./flow nodeindex:build` or `./flow nodeindex:cleanup` won't overwrite your other sites index.